the-ahuja-lab/SynGlue/README.md

 ## Features

-- **Generative AI Models**: Leverage AI to design and optimize PROTACs and Multi-targeting Molecules.
+- **Generative AI Models**: Leverage AI to design and optimize PROTACs and Multitargeting Molecules.
 - **ALgorithm** : Fast Fragment Based TRIE data storage algorithm.
 - **Polypharmacology**: Classify molecules based on type and target mapping.
 - **Flexible API**: Easily integrate SynGlue into your workflows with a RESTful API powered by FastAPI.